824zzy/Leetcode/Q_Greedy/SweepLine/README.md

 # Sweep Line

-Note that for all intervals inputs, this method should be the first intuition you come up with.
+Note that for all interval inputs, this method should be the first intuition you come up with.
 Essentially it uses a prefix sum counter to calculate overlaps at each index.

 ## Sweep Line Template 1